How to check your skin for skin cancer

 Squamous cell carcinoma (SCC)

 SCC usually appears on parts of the skin that have had sun exposure as thickened, red, scaly patches.
 They may bleed easily, crust or ulcerate.
-If you notice any of these changes, visit your doctor.
+If you notice any of these changes, visit your doctor, especially if you notice a scab that hasn’t healed in two months as this could be SCC.

 Performing a self-skin check is easy and all you need is a room with plenty of light, a full-length mirror and either a handheld mirror or a partner/loved one to help.
 (You can return the favour once they’re done!)